ColinDuquesnoy/MellowPlayer/lib/Presentation/README.md

-This directory contains the sources of the Presentation library.
+This directory contains the sources of the Presentation library (MVC implementation).